DrumTechnologiesLtd/crocodoc-node/README.md

 Node.js client library for Crocodoc API v2

-This software is release under the MIT license.
+This software is released under the MIT license.
 See `LICENSE.md` for more details.

 ## Release Status